evo-lua/evo-lua.github.io/docs/how-to-guides/native-webviews.md

 ### Windows Subsystem for Linux

-You simply cannot run the Windows build here, because it relies on MS Edge (requires native Windows).
+You can't run the Windows build here, because it relies on MS Edge (requires native Windows).

 If using the Linux build, you probably need to forward the UI to a local xserver, like [vcxserv](https://sourceforge.net/projects/vcxsrv/).
 You're on your own here.